-- (h) Commission Delegated Regulation (EU) No 151/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards specifying the data to be published and made available by trade repositories and operational standards for aggregating, comparing and accessing the data; - (i) Commission Delegated Regulation (EU) No 152/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards on capital requirements for central counterparties; - (j) Commission Delegated Regulation (EU) No 153/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards on requirements for central counterparties; - 3.
-The European Commission has already released some Frequently Asked Questions on EMIR1 to clarify the timing and the scope of EMIR, together with certain issues related to third country CCPs and trade repositories. - 4.
+- (h) Commission Delegated Regulation (EU) No 151/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards specifying the data to be published and made available by trade repositories and operational standards for aggregating, comparing and accessing the data; - Commission Delegated Regulation (EU) No 152/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards on capital requirements for central counterparties; - (j) Commission Delegated Regulation (EU) No 153/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 with regard to regulatory technical standards on requirements for central counterparties; - (k) Commission Delegated Regulation (EU) No 2017/2155 of 22 September 2017 amending Delegated Regulation (EU) No 149/2013 with regards to regulatory technical standards on indirect clearing arrangements. - 3.
+Regulation (EU) 2019/834 amending EMIR, the EMIR Refit, enters into force on 17 June 2019. - The European Commission has already released some Frequently Asked Questions on EMIR to clarify the timing and the scope of EMIR, together with certain issues related to third country CCPs and trade repositories. - 5.
 In view of ESMA's statutory role to build a common supervisory culture by promoting common supervisory approaches and practices, ESMA has adopted this Q&As document which relates to the consistent application of EMIR.
 The first version of this document was published on 20 March 2013, subsequent updates have been published on a regular basis.
 This document is expected to be updated and expanded as and when appropriate.